-Board Procedure 02-01: Default Board Meeting Procedures
+Board Meetings Procedure 02-01: Default Board Meeting Procedures (was Board Procedure 02-01)

 To the extent possible, the board will

 - 1. Discuss agenda items in order, - 2.
 Take and document consensus, consent, or a vote for any official decisions, and - 3.
 Move to the next agenda item once the chair believes discussion of a topic has reached its natural conclusion.